‘It sticks with you,’: WFD Battalion Chief recalls DeBruce Grain elevator explosion

 HAYSVILLE, Kan.
-(KSNW) — Thursday marks 25 years since the deadly DeBruce Grain elevator, the largest in the world at the time, exploded.
-For Wichita Fire Department (WFD) Battalion Chief Chad Winton, a veteran with 27 years of experience, he remembers responding to the scene as if it were yesterday.
+(KSNW) — Thursday marked 25 years since the deadly DeBruce Grain elevator, the largest in the world at the time, exploded.
+For Wichita Fire Department Battalion Chief Chad Winton, a veteran with 27 years of experience, he remembers responding to the scene as if it were yesterday.

 Just before the accident, Winton was two years into his career.
 He had just tried out for the rescue team and was one of three candidates who were accepted.
 Little did the then-rookie know just days later, everything he had learned up to that point would be put to the ultimate test.